[From previous Carnivores landing page:

 We work with the Raincoast Conservation Foundation, Coastal First Nations Bear Working Group, and are looking to build relationships with local titleholders (First Nation government), local communities, and businesses to devise effective local strategies to stop the hunt.
-These opportunities present a rare chance to end trophy hunting of large carnivores and secure opportunities in a rapidly growing wildlife tourism industry.
+Collectively, these actions are making the coast a place where bears can thrive without senseless persecution by trophy hunters.

 Ending the hunt - Buy Outs

 Want to help create a refuge of unprecedented size for coastal bears and wolves in North America; a refuge free from trophy hunting?
 Sea to Cedar supports the Raincoast Conservation Foundation in their bold and creative strategy to buy out a key commercial trophy hunting tenure along the coast adjacent to Vancouver Island.

 Raincoast now owns three commercial trophy hunting tenures covering over 30,000 square kilometres of BC’s Great Bear Rainforest.
 This saves dozens of grizzlies, black bears and wolves who would be killed every year in the commercial trophy hunt.